Flores368/flores368.github.io/_news/announcement_2.md

 related_posts: false
 ---

-Granted a new Joint Chandra+XMM GO program from Chandra Cycle 26 to observe 16 new clusters at $$z>0.7$$ for evolutionary studies.
+Granted a new Joint Chandra+XMM GO program from Chandra Cycle 26 to observe 16 clusters at $$z>0.7$$ for evolutionary studies.